 Scientist Johann Leidenfrost recognized the dynamic in 1756.
-Since then, scientists have been trying to prevent it, because its impact reaches much farther than the kitchen.
+Since then, scientists have been trying to prevent it, because its impact extends far beyond the kitchen.
 Think re-entry of a spacecraft or the Fukushima Daiichi nuclear disaster during which inadequate cooling led to three nuclear meltdowns.

 “When you have a hot surface and you’re going to cool it down with a liquid, you need contact of the liquid with the surface,” said Ghasemi.
 “Otherwise the vapor becomes an insulating layer and it blocks the heat transfer.”